MarteXcoin-documentation/Documentation/introduction/information.rst

   block that can then be hashed and added to the blockchain.

 Transaction Fee
-  A :ref:`small fee <fees>` imposed on some transactions sent across the Dash network.
+  A :`small fee <./features.rst#Fees>`_ imposed on some transactions sent across the MarteX network.
 The transaction fee is awarded to the miner that successfully hashes the block containing the relevant transaction.

 Unconfirmed Transactions